Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Generic realisations in reduced products

 Together with Theorem~\ref{realisethm} we therefore find that not just fully symmetric realisations but fully symmetric realisations of any degree of hypergraph acyclicity can be obtained as reduced products with suitable finite groupoids.
 Section~\ref{Nunivsec} below will show why $N$-acyclic realisations are particularly desirable.

 \bC For any $N \geq 2$, every finite amalgamation pattern $\H/\I$ admits finite realisations by natural reduced products $\H \otimes \G/{\approx}$ based on a direct product $\H\otimes \G$ of $\H$ with a suitable finite $N$-acyclic groupoid $\G/\I$, such that $\H \otimes \G$ itself is a simple, strongly coherent covering of $\H$.
-Such realisations can be chosen to be fully symmetric over the given amalgamation pattern $\H/\I$ and $N$-acyclic (in the sense that the hypergraph of co-ordinate domains, or of the distinguished substructures isomorphic to the $\str{A}_s$ of $\H$ is $N$-acyclic). \eC
+Such realisations can be chosen to be fully symmetric over the given amalgamation pattern $\H/\I$ and $N$-acyclic (in the sense that the hypergraph of co-ordinate domains, or of the isomorphic copies of the $\str{A}_s$ that make up the realisation, is $N$-acyclic). \eC

 \bR The canonical infinite realisation of $\H/\I$ as discussed in Remarks~\ref{caninfrealrem} and~\ref{caninfasredprodrealrem} above is $N$-acyclic for all $N$, i.e.\ its hypergraph of co-ordinate domains is acyclic.
 This can be seen directly or via its nature as a reduced product with the acyclic free groupoid over $\I$ of Remarks~\ref{freegroupoidrem} and~\ref{freegroupoidacycrem}. \eR